mattmc3/mattmc3.github.io/content/posts/2024-07-01-better-shell-aliases-in-git.md

 ## The antipattern

 By now you can probably see where this is going - these kinds of complex git aliases become crazy hard to maintain over time.
 My `gitconfig` became a mess of functions I could no longer read or understand.
-Add to that the abomination of mixing code and configuration in one file, and I feel like "`!f() { echo foobar; }; f`" has become a true antipattern.
+Add to that the abomination of mixing code and configuration in one file, and I feel like "`!f() { <complex shell commands>; }; f`" has become a true antipattern.
 For the occasional one-off, fine.
 But once I got past a certain number of these aliases at a certain complexity, it was time to refactor.
 So, what's the better way?
 Glad you asked.

 ## My solution